 Students who will be studying abroad at Lund University, the University of Amsterdam or University College Dublin should be eligible for an Erasmus grant.
 For further information please see our Study in Europe page.

 Information for nominated students

-If you have any questions about the University-wide programme please contact the International Office.
+If you have any questions about the University-wide programme please contact the Office of Global Engagement.